Fudgets – A Graphical User Interface in a Lazy Functional Language

 If we want to apply the callback style directly in a pure lazy functional toolkit, we must find out what it means to "call a routine".
 A straightforward solution would be to stick to the imperative style by using variations of the state monad [24].
 This suggests a simple way of using an existing imperative toolkit in a functional program.
 It is likely, though, that this will imply an imperative programming style throughout the program, so why then use a functional language at all?

 Instead, we chose to use a stream processing style, with functions operating on streams of events and commands.
 As suggested by Figure 1, we can distinguish between four types of streams, high level command and event streams, and low level dittos.
 Our toolkit consists of stream functions consuming high and low level events, and producing high and low level commands.
 They correspond to the widgets in traditional toolkits, and we call them fudgets (Functional Widgets).
-When developing an application, you (the application programming) write stream functions that handle high level messages and somehow connect them with the fudgets from the toolkit.
+When developing an application, you (the application programmer) write stream functions that handle high level messages and somehow connect them with the fudgets from the toolkit.

 3.1 The fudget type